awillig/dcp-vardis/README.md

-This contains the specification (in Markdown / pandoc) of the Drone Coordination Protocols (DCP) including its component protocols, as well as code developed for simulating an early version of DCP under the OMNeT++ discrete-event simulation framework.
+This contains the source code of a simulator used for a paper currently under consideration (sub-directory `simulation-code-paper/') as well as the DCP/VarDis project as it is currently under development (sub-directory `dcp-vardis-project/`).